Traffic Calming Around Schools

 What happened to the flexposts at 7th Ave and Park Cres?
 The curb extensions at Glenbrooke MS show as completed but the flexposts have been gone for several months.
 Is there consideration to replace them with rigid bollards?

-ChrisS asked almost 2 years ago
+ChrisS asked over 2 years ago

 Hi Chris, and thanks for your question.
 Sorry for the delay in replying.